 Contrary to popular belief, composting is available to anyone - whether you live in a rural or urban setting.
 We know that many cities have recycling programs that aid in diverting old items from landfills.
 By doing so, we reduce the amount of waste that contributes to the world’s population problem.
 However, composting is also a significant contributor to diverting waste from landfills.

 As the name suggests, urban composting simply refers to composting in urban areas such as cities and towns.
 This suggests that we don’t have to leave composting efforts to those in the countryside.
-People living in cities should embrace composting to curb the effects of this toxic gas and manage food scraps.
+People living in cities should embrace composting to curb this toxic gas's effects and properly manage food scraps.
 Plus, it is a great addition to apartment gardening to help keep your plants nourished and healthy.

 Composting indoors isn’t as difficult as it may seem.
 You only need to understand the composting basics and continue to learn from there.
 If you’re lucky enough to have a garden or yard, you can add yard waste or garden trimmings to your compost pile.

 The United States Environmental Protection Agency revealed that 30% of what we throw out is yard waste and food scraps1.
 These materials take up space in landfills.
-They also contribute to the release of the potent greenhouse gas, methane.
-Instead of throwing these out, you can create a compost heap or compost bin where you can control the process of decomposition.
+They also contribute to the release of the potent greenhouse gas methane.
+Instead of throwing these out, you can create an urban compost heap or compost bin where you can control the decomposition process.

 Related: 33 Food Waste Facts and Statistics